jozefffpp/TypescriptFullStackApp/README.md

 Cat Rating Full-Stack App

 Full-stack TypeScript application (Node.js + Angular + PostgreSQL) built as a technical challenge.
-The app features a REST API, seeded database, JWT authentication, CSRF protection, and a responsive Angular + Bootstrap frontend.
+The app features a REST API, seeded database, API key authentication, CSRF protection, and a responsive Angular + Bootstrap frontend.
 User can rate cats, and filter customers by name, ID, company, and more.
 The entire application is containerized and runs with a single command.

 Features